-South Dakota Gov. Noem hesitates on bill to ban transgender women from female sports
+South Dakota Gov. Noem sends bill banning transgender women from female sports back to legislature

-'It's a complicated bill, even in that there are parts of it that aren't written so well,' she said
+'I support this legislation and hope that House Bill 1217, with the changes I am proposing, becomes law' she said

-Nearly 10 days have passed since a bill that would ban transgender girls and women from female sports in South Dakota hit Gov. Kristi Noem’s desk.
+South Dakota Gov. Kristi Noem returned a bill banning transgender girls and women from participating in female sports back to the state legislature Friday.

 BIDEN TRANSGENDER POLICY MEETS BROAD STATE-BASED REPUBLICAN COUNTERATTACK

-"We're still looking at it, and I probably, in the next two to three days, will come to a decision," Noem said in a Thursday interview with local news outlet, the Argus Leader.
-"It's a complicated bill, even in that there are parts of it that aren't written so well."
+But most notably, she rejected their calls for bans at the collegiate level, telling lawmakers it could mean South Dakota athletes lose out in national tournaments, as the NCAA has inclusion policies for transgender student athletes.

-Fox News could not immediately reach Noem for comment on what in the legislation is giving her pause, but similar bills have popped up across the country.
+"While I certainly do not always agree with the actions these sanctioning bodies take, I understand that collegiate athletics requires such a system – a fifty-state patchwork is not workable," she said.

-The U.S. has seen 42 bills attempting to bar transgender women and girls from participating in women's sports introduced in 26 states this year, an LGBTQ advocacy group, Freedom for All Americans, confirmed for Fox News.
+Similar bills have popped up across the country in recent years, with 42 bills introduced in 26 states in 2021 alone, an LGBTQ advocacy group, Freedom for All Americans, confirmed for Fox News.

-This year’s legislative efforts are nearly double the number of measures introduced in 2020 and a significant increase in the two bills put forward in 2019.
+This year's legislative efforts have nearly doubled with 22 measures introduced in 2020 -- a significant increase in the two bills put forward in 2019.

-If Noem decides not to sign South Dakota’s latest bill on transgender participation in athletics, the state House and Senate would need a two-thirds majority to override her veto -- a requirement that could prove a challenge for state Republicans.
+If South Dakota's legislature attempts to override the governor's decision, the state House and Senate would need a two-thirds majority to move forward -- a requirement that could prove a challenge for state Republicans.

 CLICK HERE TO GET THE FOX NEWS APP